 Looking for back-to-school organizing tips?
-Whether it’s organizing school papers, saving money on school supplies, or helping kids get their rooms organized, I’ve got you covered.
+Whether it’s organizing school papers, helping kids get their rooms organized, or a month worth of lunch ideas that make your mornings easier, I’ve got you covered.
 But what about the rest of the house?

 Back-to-School Organizing Tips

 These back-to-school organizing tips will help prevent school day madness while eliminating clutter and chaos.

 1. Create a “Command Central” Near The Door

 Stop scrambling for lunch money, signed papers, and other things the kids (and you) need to take with you in the morning.

 Hang a shoe organizer on the back of your coat closet door and assign a pocket or two to each person in the family so they’ve got a place to stash their stuff the night before.

 In the morning, all you need to do is grab the stuff in your pocket and dash.
 You can even assign a pocket to outgoing mail and coupons you want to remember to use, too.

 2. Stash out-of-season clothes under the bed.